Woo Jang-chun: Early life

-Woo was born on April 8, 1898, in Akasaka, Tokyo and raised in Kure, Hiroshima, he was the first son of a Japanese mother, Sakai Naka (사카이 나카, 酒井ナカ) and a Korean father, Woo Beom-seon (禹範善, 우범선) of the Danyang Woo clan (본관: 단양 우씨, 丹陽 禹氏).
+Woo was born on April 8, 1898, in Akasaka, Tokyo and raised in Kure, Hiroshima, he was the first son of a Japanese mother, Naka Sakai (사카이 나카, 酒井ナカ) and a Korean father, Woo Beom-seon (禹範善, 우범선) of the Danyang Woo clan (본관: 단양 우씨, 丹陽 禹氏).
 Woo Beom-seon served as the commander of the first battalion of the Hullyeondae (a Japanese-trained Korean military force) during the late Joseon period and had sought political asylum in Japan.
 He was involved in the Gaehwapa movement (a modernization faction) and personally commanded the 2nd Battalion of the Hullyeondae Regiment, which attacked the Palace, and allowed the Japanese ronin to assassinate Empress Myeongseong in the Eulmi Incident, which also led to the murder of two other women on October 13, 1895.
 Fifty-five Japanese nationals were arrested and tried for involvement but won acquittal in a Japanese court due to lack of evidence.
 Meanwhile, Queen Min's son, Crown Prince Yi Cheok, accused Woo Beom-seon of complicity in the murders and he fled to Japan.

 On November 24, 1903, Woo Beom-seon was assassinated by Go Yeong-geun (高永根, 고영근), leaving five-year-old Woo Jang-choon fatherless.
 His brother, Woo Hong-chun (禹洪春, 우홍춘) was born in 1904 when Jang-choon was six.
 Although Woo Jang-choon was part Japanese and held Japanese citizenship, his Japanese mother taught him to honor his Korean heritage.
 She left Woo in the care of a Buddhist temple orphanage so that she could work and raise funds for his education.
 Food at the temple was limited to potatoes, and Woo was ostracized by other Japanese children for being part Korean, so he often stayed closed to monks and nuns.
 His mother returned for him after three years.
 He was also a practicing Buddhist.